 The pharate adult is somehow shrink-wrapped to protect the fully developed adult caddisfly as it makes it way out of the river or stream.
-Some authors have stated the causes an air bubble to be trapped inside the pupal skin that creates a silvery glow as the pharate adult makes its way to the surface.
+Some authors have stated that causes an gas bubble to be trapped inside the pupal skin which creates a silvery glow as the pharate adult makes its way to the surface.

 This is the most vulnerable stage for caddisflies to trout and other predators.

-Most caddisfly pupae species swim to the surface, but there are some pupae species that crawl to shallows to hatch along the shoreline.
+Most caddisfly pupae species swim to the surface, but some pupae species crawl to shallows to hatch along the shoreline.

 For hatching aquatic insects, the surface film is a major barrier that the pharate adult must successfully break through to survive as a winged adult.
 Once the pharate adult breaks through the surface film the thorax section of the pupae breaks under pressure and the caddis fly adult quickly flies off.

 Caddisfly adults quickly retreat to the vegetation along the banks.
-Often swarming over the stream or lake prior to mating.
+Often swarming over the stream or lake before mating.
 Mating takes place along the bank on the ground or in the bushes and trees.

-After mating the females vary on how they deposit their eggs.
+After mating the females vary in how they deposit their eggs.
 Some dip their abdomen in the water to lay their eggs while others dive underwater to attach their egg mass to a substrate.
-Others lay eggs along the stream edge and rain water washes in the eggs into the stream.
+Others lay eggs along the stream edge and rainwater washes the eggs into the stream.